molily/molily.de/_posts/2019-02-03-testing-angular.md

 - Services store data.
 That is, they have an internal state.
 We can get or set the state.

   In the test, we check whether the state is changed correctly.
 Since the state should be held in private properties, we cannot access the state directly.
 We test the state change by calling public methods.
 We should not peek into the [black box](#black-box-vs-white-box-testing).
-- Service interact with dependencies.
-For example, Services usually make HTTP requests via Angular’s `HttpClient`.
+- Services interact with dependencies.
+These are often other Services.
+For example, a Service might send HTTP requests via Angular’s `HttpClient`.

+  In the unit test, we replace the dependency with a fake that returns canned responses.
+To fake the `HttpClient` dependency, we may use Angular’s `HttpClientTestingModule`.

-### Testing a simple Service
+### Testing a Service with internal state

 Let us start with testing the [`CounterService`](https://github.com/9elements/angular-workshop/blob/master/src/app/services/counter.service.ts).
 By now, you should be familiar with the Service.
 As a reminder, here is the shape including private members: